This website uses cookies to give you the best experience. By using this website you consent to the use of the cookies. Cookie Policy

 Common scenarios

-• Heavy use (gaming, rendering, 5G): sustained >50 °C can trigger warnings.
+• Heavy use (gaming, rendering, 5G): alerts over 50 °C.

-Practical tips for technicians & users
+Practical tips for technicians and users

 FAQ

-Is LTPS heating a quality issue?
+Is LTPS overheating a quality issue?

-No: it’s a technical characteristic.
+No, it’s a technical characteristic.

-Yes, especially at 90/120Hz and under heavy use.
+Yes, especially at 90/120Hz under heavy use.

 1) TFT “Thin Film Transistor LCD”